aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/calculate-formulas/setting-formula-calculation-mode-of-workbook/_index.md

 - `MANUAL`

 **Implementation Steps:**
-1. Load existing workbook or create new instance
+1. Load an existing workbook or create a new instance
 2. Access workbook settings
 3. Set calculation mode using `formula_settings.calculation_mode`
-4. Save modified workbook
+4. Save the modified workbook

 ```python
 from aspose.cells import Workbook, CalcModeType